A range of reports and anecdotes form Patrick Hohmann, founder of Werenbach.

 The second journey to Kazakhstan took place eight months after the first.
 The intervening period had been unfruitful in terms of getting the material to Switzerland.

 A watch made from a space rocket… For two years, this idea gnawed away at me at all hours of the day and night.

 It was on a warm April weekend.
 I had to release the stress from a hard working week and went jogging in the woods.

 REGISTER HERE TO PROFIT FROM EXCLUSIVE OFFERS.
-EACH MONTH NEW REGISTRANTS GET THE CHANCE TO WIN A MACH 33!
+GET A 20% DISCOUNT ON ALL MACH 33 MODELS.

 By browsing our website, you agree to us using cookies, read here for more information.